 During IMECE2016, NCAD recognized and awarded three student papers through the NCAD student paper contest.
 The student papers were judged based on the quality of both the written paper and the oral presentation at the conference.
 Mr. Plinio Ferreira from Memorial University in St. Johns, Canada; Mr. Dante Tufano from Rensselaer Institue in Troy, NY; and Mr. Junjian Zhang from the University of Kansas in Lawrence, KS, won the 1st, 2nd, and 3rd places respectively.

 ASME NCAD Leadership

 The current chair of the Group Leadership Team is Shung (Sue) Sung (GM retired) and the vice-chair is Charlie Zheng of Kansas University.
 Ab Kirwan (General Dynamics Electric Boat) is Treasurer, and Weidong Zhu is Secretary.

 Peer-reviewed publications are sponsored through conference proceedings and the ASME Journal of Vibration and Acoustics for which NCAD provides associate editors.

-The Brazilian Association for Acoustical Quality (ProAcústica) (www.proacustica.org.br/)—a member society of I-INCE since 2013—is a nonprofit civil entity with the purpose of congregating companies and professionals looking to develop applied acoustics in Brazil, a field that also covers the science of vibrations.
-The ProAcústica Association was born from the initiative of companies and professionals that identified the opportunity to disclose to all of society the importance of acoustic quality in buildings and the environment, and as a factor of well-being and public health.
+The Brazilian Association for Acoustical Quality (ProAcústica) (www.proacustica.org.br/)—a Member Society of I-INCE since 2013—is a nonprofit civil entity with the purpose of congregating companies and professionals looking to develop applied acoustics in Brazil, a field that also covers the science of vibrations.
+The ProAcústica Association was born from the initiative of companies and professionals that identified the opportunity to disclose to all of society the importance of acoustic quality in buildings and the environment, as a factor of well-being and public health.

 - Edison Claro de Moraes (AtenuaSom), Executive Chairman